 Questions That Your Company Should Ask

-The following questions are derived from the Department of Homeland Security.If the answer to these questions happen to be “NO” then contact our international trade law consultants immediately for help.
+The following questions about global imports are derived from the Department of Homeland Security.If the answer to these questions happens to be “NO” then contact our international trade and business consultants immediately for help.
 Call 1-866-601-5518.

-Global Trade – Country of Origin/Marking/Quota – Import From China
+Global Trade Compliance – Country of Origin/Marking/Quota – Import From China

 Questions: Have you taken reliable measures to ascertain the correct country of origin for the imported merchandise?